solar [project

 Although the sun is the most dominant natural renewable source, harnessing its power is an incredibly complex process—and while the technology is available and steadily improving, it is just one component of the utilization process.
 Many other factors that come into play are either out of our hands completely or in need of further advancement.

 First, we have no control over when the sun shines.
 Unlike other traditional power generation technologies with the ability to operate between 80% – 85% of the time, a site can generally only produce electricity around 30% – 35% of any given day or year.
 As a result, adding fuel on a need-to-need basis is not an option.
-For to become a consistently reliable source of baseload power, it requires additional technology to store and deploy the energy even when the sun isn’t out.
-And while there has been progress, experts also continue to grapple with large-scale economical solutions for effective and efficient long-term storage options.
+For solar to become a consistently reliable source of baseload power, it requires additional technology to store and deploy the energy even when the sun isn’t out.
+And while there has been progress, experts also continue to grapple with large-scale economical solutions for effective and efficient long-term solar storage options.

 Additionally, solar farms require 12-20 times more land to produce the same amount of energy as a traditional power generation facility.
 For example, Topaz Solar Farm, one of the largest commercial solar farms in North America, has nine million solar panels installed across 9.5 square miles to produce 550 MW of power.
 In comparison, a natural gas plant would only require about 20% – 30% of that physical space to generate the same or even more energy.

 generation is another popular renewable power harnessing technique and one of the oldest methods used by humans.
-However, this method requires the right technology and location deployment to ensure optimal results. farms also present similar challenges to solar in that they typically produce power between 20% – 40% of the time, depending on the conditions, and demand significant land space as they increase in size.
+However, this method requires the right technology and location deployment to ensure optimal results. farms also present similar challenges to solar in that they typically produce power between 20% – 40% of the time, depending on the weather conditions, and demand significant land space as they increase in size.
 From an environmental standpoint, turbine blades are criticized for the risks they pose to migratory birds in addition to the fact that they are nearly impossible to repurpose or recycle and often end up in landfills.

 The third most established clean generation source is hydropower.
 Hydropower is used to produce and store energy.
 A significant amount of power can be kept in complex reservoir systems, like the Hoover Dam, that move water around when energy is plentiful.
 Dams have been a historical part of our economic growth and power generation methods, but with rising environmental concerns over the years, new hydropower project developments are minimal.